அகம் – Akam Poetic Conventions

 Sangam poetry is highly conventionalized.
 It is best to understand the thinais and the concepts of muthal, karu, uri and ullurai to enjoy them best.
 Tholkāppiyam (தொல்காப்பியம் ), Kalaviyal endra Iraiyanār Akapporul (களவியல் என்ற இறையனார் அகப்பொருள் ), and Nampi’s Akapporul Vilakkam (நம்பியின் அகப்பொருள் விளக்கம்), Kalaviyal Kārikai (களவியல் காரிகை), and Tamil Neri Vilakkam (தமிழ் நெறி விளக்கம்) are books that deal with Akam conventions.

-Parts of Tholkappiyam dealing with Akam (4th – 5th centuries A.D), Kalaviyal endra Iraiyanār Akapporul (4th – 5th centuries A.D.) , and Nampi’s Akapporul Vilakkam (13th century A.D.) were all written many centuries after the Sangam poems.
+Some scholars believe that parts of Tholkappiyam dealing with Akam (4th – 5th centuries A.D), Kalaviyal endra Iraiyanār Akapporul (4th – 5th centuries A.D.) , and Nampi’s Akapporul Vilakkam (13th century A.D.) were all written many centuries after the Sangam poems.
 These akam conventions are much older than the poems themselves, coming from an ancient oral bardic tradition.
 The authors of the three books mention quote ancient Tamil scholars (“they said so”, “என்ப”) from oral tradition times.

 Kalaviyal endra Iraiyanār Akapporul is the first book on Akam thinais according to Kamil Zvelebil, and it was written even before Tholkāppiyam Porulathikāram section which also dealt with Akam conventions, among the many other topics.